ccmarris/chatgpt_docgen/README.md

    export OPENAI_API_KEY=sk-...
    ```

+   Alternatively use an inifile to store your API key and other defaults using
+   the template `ai.ini` example.

 2. **Edit your prompts**
    - Modify `src/prompts.py` to set the list of prompts you want to send, **or**
    - Use the `--prompt-file` option to load prompts from a file (one per line).